Saturday's Scottish Gossip

 St Johnstone hope to land 23-year-old goalkeeper Nathan Trott on a season-long loan from West Ham United.
 (Scottish Daily Express)

-Dundee United have recalled Mark Connolly from his loan with Dundalk, but boss Stephen O'Donnell has not given up hope of securing a transfer to bring the defender back to the League of Ireland club.
+Dundee United have recalled Mark Connolly from his loan with Dundalk, but boss Stephen O'Donnell has not given up hope of securing a transfer to bring the 30-year-old defender back to the League of Ireland club.
 (The Courier)

 Long-serving Scotland winger Matt Ritchie is among the departures expected from Newcastle United before the start of the season.
 (Chronicle)